Rei Toda

 Rei Toda (戸田 れい, Toda Rei) is a Japanese gravure idol and actress who has appeared in a number of television programmes, stage productions, feature films and videos.
 Her main nickname is Rachel (レイチェル, Reicheru).
-She is represented with the agency Asche.
+She is represented with the agency R-I-P.

 Biography

 In 2009, she won the semi-Grand Prix and Photogenic Award at "Miss Mobage Grand Prix '09".
 She served as image girl of Heiwa Corporation in 2013.
 In addition, she served as the 5th generation advertising ambassador of Sagami Original 002.